There are a number of cricket stadiums which have nearby stations with the same name, ranging from this one in London:

 The route north of Nagpur is more promising, as it has

 Note that the name Amla is supposed to be derived from “Ammunition Lands” as it has one the largest ammunition depots in the country.
+This is probably one of the numerous urban legends of its kind.

 Although Hashim Amla’s ancestors were from Gujarat this does not appear to be a common surname.
 Amla does mean a fruit (something like a gooseberry) in several Indian languages.